Frank Gifford: Personal life

 Gifford married his college sweetheart, USC's homecoming queen Maxine Avis Ewart, on January 13, 1952, after she became pregnant while they were students at USC.
 They had three children, Jeff (b.
-1952), Kyle and Victoria, and five grandchildren.
+1952), Kyle, and Victoria; and five grandchildren.
 Victoria Gifford married Michael LeMoyne Kennedy, son of Robert F. Kennedy.
 Frank Gifford was next married to fitness trainer Astrid Lindley from 1978 to 1986.
 His first two marriages ended in divorce.
 Gifford married television presenter and singer Kathie Lee Johnson, who was 23 years his junior, on October 18, 1986.
 The couple settled in Greenwich, Connecticut, with their son, Cody Newton Gifford and daughter, Cassidy Erin Gifford.
-Gifford and his third wife Kathie Lee shared the same birthday, August 16.
+Gifford and his third wife, Kathie Lee, shared the same birthday, August 16.
 The couple co-hosted ABC's coverage of the 1988 Winter Olympics in Calgary.

-Gifford had an older sister and younger brother, Winona and Waine.

-In 1997, the tabloid magazine Globe paid a woman named Suzen Johnson to meet, get to know, and lure Gifford into a New York City hotel room secretly equipped with videotape systems enabling the Globe to take and obtain photos of Gifford being seduced.
+In 1997, the tabloid magazine Globe paid a woman named Suzen Johnson to meet, befriend, and lure Gifford into a New York City hotel room secretly equipped with videotape systems enabling the Globe to take and obtain photos of Gifford being seduced.
 They published photos and stories.
 ESPN reported that the tabloid paid Johnson $75,000 to lure Gifford to the room while The Atlantic said it was $125,000.
 National Enquirer editor Steve Coz observed, "There's a difference between reporting the news and creating the news ... [w]ithout The Globe, there would be no story here.
 I'm in the tabloid industry, and this is way over the top.
 It's downright cruel."

-The former lawyer of Johnny Carson, Henry Bushkin, claimed that Gifford had an affair with Carson's second wife Joanne in 1970.
+Henry Bushkin, Johnny Carson's former lawyer, claimed that Gifford had an affair with Carson's second wife, Joanne, in 1970.